Category Archives: History

 NO2INSANITY

 Sometimes your first instinct is to sympathise with a particular cause until you meet the people who believe in it—and find them in your local park dressed in black polythene bags and engaged in a one-sided debate with a squirrel.
-Like Eurosceptics [Euroskeptics?], anti-ID card campaigners have a whole array of sound, rational arguments at their […]
+Like Eurosceptics [Euroskeptics?], anti-ID card campaigners have a whole array of sound, rational arguments at […]

 Two More Apologies

 In response to the previous PooterGeek post I received an email from a reader in Dulwich who wishes to make it clear that, despite buying property there, the Thatchers never actually took up residence in her neighbourhood.
 I’m sorry for suggesting otherwise.
-I’ve also toned down the language I used about Susan Greenfield back here because […]
+I’ve also toned down the language I used about Susan Greenfield back here […]

 WebThatch